 The abstract shall provide a summary picture of the purpose and implementation of the research.
 Please use wording to ensure persons with another subject specialisation can understand the information.

 The description may cover a maximum of 1 500 characters including blank spaces.
-This is approximately 1/3 of an A4 page in Arial, font size 11, single line spacing.
+This is approximately one third of an A4 page in Arial, font size 11, single line spacing.

 Popular science description